ironboy/light-frame/README.md

 In the **mount** method you do things you would otherwise do in the **constructor** method (that you should avoid using) - like setting property values for the instance of the class/component.

 The **mount** method *can* be **async**.
-This makes it an ideal place for fetching data from the database - since this needs to be done using **async**.
+This makes it an ideal place for fetching data from the database - since this needs to be done using **await**.

-The mount method will be called automatically by the framework the first time a component is to be shown.
+The mount method will be called automatically by the framework the first time a component is shown.

 ##### App.js
 ```js